SheriefAlaa/glorified_csv_parser/README.md

 ### User Expectation

-- User should run a GraphQL mutation that generates a process identifier
+- User should run a GraphQL mutation that generates a process identifier D
-- User should send the CSV file using post request using the generated identifier
+- User should send the CSV file using post request using the generated identifier D
 - User subscribes to GraphQL subscription for parsing progress (number of failures, number of success, and remaining rows).
+D
 - User can fetch the failure records using graphql (with failure reason).
+D

 ### System Behaviour

-- User can access the process information for a 1 hour after the process is finished
+- User can access the process information for a 1 hour after the process is finished D
-- After 1 hour all data should be removed
+- After 1 hour all data should be removed D
-- After downloading the failure result, the user should not be able to download it again
+- After downloading the failure result, the user should not be able to download it again D
 - user is able to process multiple files at the same time and listen for each one.
+D

+## Remark:
+  It's best to generate a process ID for each file.
+Because each process is responsible for a single file, otherwise, all results will be teated as a single file)